+- Despite state's interest, prescriptive use could run against Price's less than fee interest

+- Other less than fee interests:

+- leaseholder

-- overturned RS 2477 neither side argued it. - held despite state's interest, prescriptive use could run against Price's less than fee interest - example from other cases against less than fee interest: - o leaseholder - "present interest subject to divestment if and when the property passes to the holder of a future interest."
+- "present interest subject to divestment if and when the property passes to the holder of a future interest."

-Scope of a prescriptive easement:
+- Scope of a prescriptive easement:

-- narrowly defined includes only: - o "use that created the easement" - o "closely related ancillary uses." - "Because an easement directly affects ownership rights in the servient tenement, judicial delineation of the extent of an easement by prescription should be undertaken with great caution." - "The relevant inquiry is what a landowner in the position of the owner of the servient estate should reasonably have expected to lose by failing to interrupt the adverse use before the prescriptive period had run." - Although the use made of a prescriptive easement may evolve beyond the original prescriptive uses, new uses cannot substantially increase the burden on the servient estate or change the nature and character of the easement's original use.
+- Narrowly defined includes only:

+- "use that created the easement"

+- "closely related ancillary uses."

+"Because an easement directly affects ownership rights in the servient tenement, judicial delineation of the extent of an easement by prescription should be undertaken with great caution."

+- "The relevant inquiry is what a landowner in the position of the owner of the servient estate should reasonably have expected to lose by failing to interrupt the adverse use before the prescriptive period had run." - Although the use made of a prescriptive easement may evolve beyond the original prescriptive uses, new uses cannot substantially increase the burden on the servient estate or change the nature and character of the easement's original use.